 In cases where data must be exposed externally (that is, outside the CoT), Personal Data elements can be obscured or encoded as DDIDs, with the resulting associations stored inside the CoT.
-Additionally, when required, the data (or field) type identifiers can also be obscured in a similar manner.
+Additionally, when required, the data (or field) type identifiers can also be obscured in a similar manstores within the same Trusted Party, or between Trusted Parties and application developers whose data stores reside outside the CoT.